 Joy is defined on Google as “a feeling of great pleasure or happiness.”
 When was the last time you felt unadulterated joy?
 Think back.
 What caused you to feel that way?
 Does thinking about it make you smile?
 What could you do right now that would give you a feeling of joy?

-I have two grandsons and a granddaughter, who was born yesterday.
-It brings joy to me when I see the joy of the two boys in their playing, running, antics, in their relationships with their parents and each other.
+I have two grandsons and a granddaughter, It brings joy to me when I see the joy of my grandchildren in their playing, running, antics, in their relationships with their parents and each other.
 It fills me to the brim with joy to hear them call me, MaHa, my own special name.
 Then to see their excitement when I call on FaceChat and they are running around showing me things on their mother’s phone.
 I don’t always understand what they are saying but it pleases me that they want to share with me.
-And as of yesterday I have a baby granddaughter!!!
-I am so excited!

 I have a young red maple tree on the corner of my porch and can see it easily from my bedroom window.
 As the seasons pass I see the trees bare in the winter.
 As spring comes I see the new light green of the new sprouting leaves which eventually fill in most of the spaces where there once were no leaves.